 Biosciences at Sheffield

-From your first year, you’ll study modules that span the molecular biosciences covering genetics, biochemistry and molecular and cell biology.
-Alongside these modules, you’ll have the freedom to explore complementary topics across the breadth of bioscience, such as microbiology, biomedicine, ecology, plant science and zoology, so you have the option to study genetics in greater depth, keep your interests broad or even switch to another degree programme within the biosciences.
-No matter what modules you choose to study, you’ll develop the practical laboratory and transferable skills that make our graduates attractive to employers including project management, problem solving, communication skills and data analysis.
+Alongside your specialist zoology modules, you’ll have the freedom to study topics across the breadth of biology to complement your knowledge.
+Topics range from ecology and molecular genetics that underpins conservation research, to pharmacology, neuroscience and even human physiology.
+This flexibility allows you to study zoology in greater depth, broaden your interests or even switch to another biosciences degree programme.
+No matter what modules you choose to study, you’ll develop practical laboratory and transferable skills that make our graduates attractive to employers, including project management, problem solving, communication skills and data analysis.

-Whether you choose to focus solely on genetics or study a range of topics across the molecular biosciences and beyond, your personal tutor will assist you in tailoring your degree to your interests and career goals.
+Whether you choose to focus solely on zoology, or study a range of topics across the biosciences, your personal tutor will support you to tailor your degree to your interests and career goals.

 The modules listed below are examples from the last academic year.
 There may be some changes before you start your course.
 For the very latest module information, check with the department directly.